 Medications are often used in conjunction with psychotherapy treatment to help people with certain mental health disorders.
 Antidepressants, anti-anxiety medications, mood stabilizers, and antipsychotic medications are often prescribed as treatments for people with various mental health disorders.

 What works for one person may not work for you, though.
-Everyone’s body and brain chemistry are different.
+Everyone’s body and brain chemistry is different.
 You should work closely with a psychiatrist to ensure that you’re taking a dose and type of medication that works well for your illness and produces few side effects.

-Although you probably know that eating well and exercising is essential for your physical health, you may not realize that these lifestyle habits can be an effective mental health treatment.
+Although you probably know that eating well and exercising are essential for your physical health, you may not realize that these lifestyle habits can be an effective mental health treatment.
 Exercise is a valuable first-line treatment for depression and anxiety and can enhance the usefulness of certain medications.